 Your accommodation: Vibe Hotel Darwin Waterfront

 With beautiful views of the Top End city, there is no better way to experience Darwin’s renowned sunsets than on board the Charles Darwin.
 Enjoy a Territory-style dinner with fresh seafood and local produce.
-This two and a half hour cruise is the perfect way to experience Darwin’s world-famous sunsets.
+This two hour cruise is the perfect way to experience Darwin’s world-famous sunsets.

 Your accommodation: Vibe Hotel Darwin Waterfront